vebbis321/thel.foo/content/posts/validation/index.md

  - The screens were fairly simple, and I didn't need another reference type for the validation of the text input.
 So I thought there must be a better way.
 And there is!

 ## Start with a protocol
 Whenever you're developing classes for behavioral purposes and you've created some behavior that's hard to replicate, think protocols.
 What do I mean by behavioral purposes, think of what we are actually trying to achieve with our `NameViewModel` class.
 We're not trying to create a layer between us and a specific service class, where we can transform the models into actual data for our view, no, we have just created a validation behavior.
-The same goes for if we created a class for drawing behavior.
+The same applies if we created a class for drawing behavior.
 We will again restrict ourselves to the scope of our class and the limitations of classes.

 ### Protocol-oriented programming
 In [WWDC 2015 apple introduced Protocol-oriented programming](https://www.youtube.com/watch?v=p3zo4ptMBiQ), with the purpose of tackling problems like these.
 If you haven't seen that talk, I highly recommend that you do.
 I don't see this approach too often in applications, but when it works it's absolutely beautiful.